tencentyun/intlcloud-documents/yehe_doc/视频服务/直播录制/购买指南/账单查询_intl_en.md

 **The fees the LVB recording solution consists of three parts: LVB fees, VOD fees, and LVB recording fees, which are billed independently.
 Therefore, you need to check the resource usage of each part separately.**

-- For more information on how to view LVB bills, please see [LVB - Bill Query](https://intl.cloud.tencent.com/document/product/267/36278).
+- For more information on how to view LVB bills, please see LVB - Bill Query